 With growing popularity comes growing commute concerns for both the city and the people who have to make the daily trek.
 With daily commutes being a major reason people are leaving jobs, mixed with Chicago having some of the worst traffic in the US, commuter benefits are becoming more important than ever for companies and employees alike.
 However, the city doesn’t directly require them for any size of company.
 So why should you still offer them?

 Make the benefits count

 Need a refresher?
 Pre-tax offerings allow employees to save money on daily commute options, while easing the stress of sitting in bumper-to-bumper traffic.
-The IRS recently increased the monthly commuter benefits allowance to $265/month, allowing for more savings.
+The IRS is increasing the monthly commuter benefits allowance to $270/month starting in 2020, allowing for more savings.